 Balsam Creek State Forest

-This 559 acre state forest, located in the foothills of the Adirondack Mountains, is bisected by the 150 foot deep Balsam Creek valley.
-Balsam Creek and its tributary to the north, Cold Creek, are well known spring fed trout streams.
-The hardwood forests abound with valuable high quality hard maple and black cherry sawtimber and veneer.
+This 559-acre state forest, located in the foothills of the Adirondack Mountains, is bisected by the 150 foot deep Balsam Creek valley.
+Balsam Creek and its tributary to the north, Cold Creek, are well known spring-fed trout streams.
+Featured Activities

 From Croghan, take Belfort Road (Lewis County Route 10) to Belfort turn right onto Long Pond Road.
 Two miles out take Fish Creek Road, proceed 1 mile.

 There are 3 parking areas on this property.
 All 3 are located on the unpaved Briar Hill Road, accessed from Fish Creek Road, which runs along the entire southern boundary of the state forest.